-With respect to each Congress Fund that is an ETF, Congress Asset pays a fixed fee out of its own assets to an independent firm for product and shareholder servicing support.
+With respect to the Congress Large Cap Growth ETF and SMid Cap Growth ETFs, , Congress Asset pays a fixed fee out of its own assets to an independent firm, Hantz Financial Services,Inc ("Hantz"), for product and shareholder servicing support.
 The fee is used to cover the independent firm's reasonable expenses associated with due diligence, suitability, technology, shareholder servicing, and education and training of its professional and administrative staff and is unrelated to distribution.